alberon/awe/README.md

 $ bundle --version
 ```

-**Note:** Compass itself will be installed automatically when you install Awe, so it does not need to be installed manually.
-It is installed using Bundler, so it won't conflict with any existing version that may be installed, nor will it install the `compass` executable.
+(Compass itself will be installed by Awe, so it does not need to be installed manually.)

 #### Installing Ruby on Debian